huang2002/hengine/README.md

     <script type="text/javascript" crossorigin="anonymous" src="https://unpkg.com/hengine@latest/dist/hengine.umd.min.js"></script>
     ```

-2. Access the APIs via the `HEngine` global.
+2. Access the APIs via the `HE` global.

 If you want a specified version, just replace `latest` with that in the url.
 By the way, it is recommended to use a specified version in production.